Louis XIV Mansion - A Bucolic Country Estate Becomes A French Inspired Louis XIV Mansion

 A Bucolic Country Estate Becomes A French Inspired Louis XIV Mansion

-17th century décor.
-Two oversized chandeliers hang from medallions off the ballroom's twenty foot vaulted Venetian polished plaster ceiling with gold leaf accents and 24-radius-clipped floral 'Acanthus' scroll corners, hardwood moldings and hand-carved wood architectural leafy and 'Rinceau' scroll frieze molding emphasize the unique vaulted ceiling and Venetian polished plaster wall details.
+Hardwood custom moldings, Corinthian capital, feather keystone and hand-carved wood architectural leafy and 'Rinceau' scroll frieze molding emphasize the unique vaulted ceiling and Venetian polished plaster wall as well as window details.

-Master millwork interior design combinations complement hand carved ornamentally embellished moldings, crowns, friezes, panel molding — in both size and design.
-Combinations of floral baskets, leafy, rope, casing and scrolls accentuate ceilings and entryways.
-Along with hand hewed wood floral leaf circular arches and eighteen foot high Corinthian fluted wood columned window surrounds that embellish the moldings and heighten the effect of the room's doorjambs, French doors, window casings, inside-balcony, cabinetry and fireplace mantel.
+Master millwork and interior design combinations of complementary hand carved ornamentally embellished moldings, crowns, friezes, panel molding — in both size and design utilize floral baskets, leafy, rope, casing and scrolls to accentuate ceilings and entryways.

-The outside gardens, pond fountain and hills of the estate underline the grandeur of this room as viewed from the outside-veranda or the ballroom's second-story inside balcony.
+The outside gardens, pond fountain and hills underline the grandeur of the mansion whether viewed from the outside-veranda, sitting by the ballroom's fireplace or from the second-story interior balcony.

 See more photos in the project gallery.